SELab-2/OSOC-4/README.md

 `docker-compose restart`

-This will restart the api, mongodb and redis.
+This will restart the api, mongodb, redis and frontend.
 When only one service must be restarted use one of the following commands:

 `docker restart osoc-backend`